All Episodes

 And that ongoing theme and theory was that through all of this, two things were happening.

-The media was covering this in their standard horse race.
+The media was covering this in their standard horse race, how does this help Obama narrative?

 That's the only thing they care about.

-And so they go to polls And they get the polls they want, and they show that the Republicans are supposedly hated and that Obama is supposedly loved, and now everything's right with the world because the government's back up and did you see this tweet from this Jim Acosta guy at CNN?
+And so they go to polls and they get the polls they want and they show that the Republicans are supposedly hated and that Obama is supposedly loved and now everything's right with the world because the government's back up.

 This is hilarious.

-Um in explaining this theory, which I'm gonna detail coming up here, is I'm gonna tell you where the media narrative in Washington's wrong.
+Oh, another thing in explaining this theory, which I'm going to detail coming up here, is I'm going to tell you where the media narrative in Washington's wrong.

 They're missing the big story.

-How are you why are you still laughing?
+How are you, why are you still laughing?

-How are you so uh not affected by this or seemingly and I don't want you all thinking that I'm coming in here all holly jolly and so forth and and not affected by it, but I've I mentioned to you yesterday life goes on and this isn't over.
+And I don't want you all thinking that I'm coming in here at all holly jolly and so forth and not affected by it.

 The battle for freedom and liberty really never is over.